ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 Registers a new managed object with the script engine. `object` points to the actual object itself, and `callback` points to the class implementing the `IAGSScriptManagedObject` interface, which will be called to perform operations on the object.

-`callback` and `object` can, but do not have to, point to the same thing (ie. it is possible to have the actual object implement the interface; but if you do so, beware that you should not expose any normal variables from the class due to the vtable occupying the first part of the memory).
+`callback` and `object` can, but do not have to, point to the same thing (i.e. it is possible to have the actual object implement the interface; but if you do so, beware that you should not expose any normal variables from the class due to the vtable occupying the first part of the memory).

 The `object` is added to the managed object pool, with a reference count of zero.
 Once this function has been called, `object` can be returned to the script and will be automatically picked up by the script engine.